oracle/graal/docs/tools/vscode/graalvm/polyglot-runtime.md

 > Important: GraalVM's Language Server Protocol itself does not provide the static data usually gathered by parsing the application sources (as these data are sometimes fuzzy in the case of dynamic languages).
 Instead, it was designed to provide the accurate dynamic data gathered from the application runtime.

-GraalVM's Language Server Protocol implementation could delegate to the existing language servers written specially for the particular languages (using the `--lsp.Delegates` launcher option) and merge the static data returned from these servers with its own dynamic data to a single result.
+GraalVM's Language Server Protocol implementation can delegate to the existing language servers written specially for the particular languages (using the `--lsp.Delegates` launcher option) and merge the static data returned from these servers with its own dynamic data to a single result.

 ### Ruby and R Language Servers